 How to Transpose Data in Excel Without Zeros

-If you transpose a table or array of data with one or more empty cells, those cells will have zero values in the transposed table, as shown in the picture below:
+If you transpose a table or range of cells with one or more empty cells, those cells will have zero values when transposed, as shown in the picture below:

-In order to copy the empty cells while transposing, use the IF function inside your TRANSPOSE formula to check whether a cell is blank or not.
-If the cell is blank, it returns an empty string (“”) to transpose.
+In order to copy the empty cells while transposing, use the IF function inside your TRANSPOSE formula to check whether a cell is empty or not.
+If the cell is blank/empty, it returns an empty string (“”) to the transposed table.

 If your table has empty cells, enter the formula: